Mythical Beasts of wales

 Ceffyl Dŵr

-Like a Kelpie with a bigger bag of tricks.
-Is this the most dangerous water horse?
-Probably!
-It has all the classic hallmarks of the deadly water horses, but what makes it more intense is it has found ways to escape the constraints of the lakes and has developed ways to kill on both land and in the air.
-Clever girl.
-The Ceffyl Dŵr can come onto land to trample people, or fly into the air before turning into mist, leaving the rider freefalling down to a rocky death, My guess is the Ceffyl Dŵr enjoys its dinner tenderised.
+The Ceffyl Dŵr can come onto land to trample people, or fly its victims into the air before turning into mist, leaving the rider free-falling down to a rocky death.
+My guess is the Ceffyl Dŵr enjoys its meat tenderised.
 This ability to turn to mist also allows it to shapeshift, and as usual, its prey is lusty men (easy pickings and a plentiful resource).
 It will transform into a beautiful maiden to entice them to their demise.
+Men, they never learn.

 Cockatrice of castle Gwys

 I found this one online, but finding any historic source was a deep dive.
 Eventually, I found it so I got to include a Cockatrice.
 I enjoy drawing them, they tend to have an extra pop of colour and this one even comes with the added bonus of being a bit "extra".
-Near castle Gwys (an area now known as Wiston) there was a Cockatrice, but with the added detail of being covered with eyes.
+Near castle Gwys (an area now known as Wiston) there was a Cockatrice, but with the lovely added detail of being covered with eyes.

 The tale goes that the notable family of the region had declared that the estates shall belong to anyone who can gaze upon the cockatrice without it seeing them - I mean it seems a risky and pointless gamble but hey ho.
 Inevitably, someone figures it out; they secrete themselves in a barrel and roll themselves down the hill past the cockatrice, then when past it they peep through the bunghole *snigger* and declare, '"Ha, ha!
 Bold cockatrice, I can see you but you cannot see me!"
 To which I imagine the cockatrice simply thought, "And?"
-After all, their usual fate was to get all stabbed up by some shiny fellow so I'm sure the cockatrice could not care less about local land ownership or being spied on by some daft dizzy git in a barrel.
+After all, their usual fate was to get all stabbed up by some shiny fellow, so I'm sure the cockatrice could not care less about local land ownership or being spied on by some daft dizzy git in a barrel.

 At some point, I would like to look at how the land was acquired historically in the UK.
 I'm sure it would be a simultaneously depressing and hilarious document and provide a damn fine reason for land reform.